14 February 2015, by gj

 Here are a few things we’ve learned that are good to know if containers are going to be a part or all of your garden:

 Garden centers carry an assortment of potting soils to choose from.
-My Dad always mixed his own- a blend of vermiculite, sphagnum moss, and perlite, that he would add top soil, compost and/or fertilizer to.
+My Dad always mixed his own- a blend of vermiculite, sphagnum moss, and perlite, that he would add compost and/or fertilizer to.

 Check your containers often.
-I once heard the suggestion, and I apologize I don’t remember from whom, to water your containers until the water comes out the bottom.
+The best advice we heard was to water your containers until the water comes out the bottom.
 When you’re done with all your containers, go back and do it again.
 This gives the soil a chance to absorb more moisture.

 3. Choose wisely.This has two components:

 a.
 If you’re growing exclusively in containers- choose plants and plant varieties that do well in containers.
 Adjectives that describe a smaller stature, like ‘Fairy’ and ‘Baby’ are often good clues that the plant will be better suited to a container.
 A good seed catalog or website, like Johnny’s Seeds will clearly indicate which plants do better in tight spots.